hci-a-if-its-2019/assignment-1-EDewangga/README.md

 # Contextual Inquiry and Analysis
 ## Arngreen Description

 Arngreen is an advertisement website from large company, Arngren electronics.
-The products have good quality it is unfortunate that the website doesnt has good looking view.
+The products have good quality it is unfortunate that the website doesnt has good looking view. some users even need a lot of time just to finding where is the product they want to buy

 <br> ![Arngreen](asset/arngren.png) <br>